WillFranky/Ichimoku-trading/README.md

 # Ichimocku-trading

 This implementation is Work-in-Progress for learning purposes.
+The code is not ready and need to be cleaned up.
+Bugs may exist.

 Not intended for production use.

 Idea: